TuhinPatra633/State-Space-Modeling/README.md

 The repository is organized as follows:

 ### 1. Notebooks
-- **statespacescratch.ipynb**: Implementation and experimentation with State Space Models from scratch, including data preprocessing, model building, and forecasting.
+- **state_space_model_scratch.ipynb**: Implementation and experimentation with State Space Models from scratch, including data preprocessing, model building, and forecasting.
-- **statespacewitharima.ipynb**: Comparative analysis of State Space Models and ARIMA for financial forecasting.
+- **State_Space_Model_With_ARIMA.ipynb**: Comparative analysis of State Space Models and ARIMA for financial forecasting.

 ### 2. Report
-- **report.pdf**: Detailed report documenting the methodology, experiments, results, and conclusions of the project.
+- **Report.pdf**: Detailed report documenting the methodology, experiments, results, and conclusions of the project.

 ## Project Description
 This project aims to improve financial forecasting by leveraging the strengths of State Space Models (SSMs) and comparing their performance with traditional ARIMA models.
 The models are evaluated based on their ability to capture complex patterns and provide accurate forecasts.